fabriziocl/aceternity-test/README.md

-## Test for a Aceternity UI navbar
+## Test for an Aceternity UI navbar